celestialmachine/celestialmachine/README.md

 ### 👨🏽‍💻 About me
 - #️⃣ I’m at my best in C# but I also know TypeScript and Python.
-- 💻 Currently building web applications with ASP.NET
+- 💻 Love to build web applications with ASP.NET
-- 👨🏽‍💻 Looking for full time work!
+- 👨🏽‍💻 Currently a software developer at Microsoft Leap!
+- 🛑 Since I am currently employed, some of my work may be offline.
+If you have any questions please don't hesitate to reach out.

 > I have been helping people create a digital presence online since 2016.
 Recently I have returned to school to supplement my skills in design with an education in web application programming and database design.
 I have done game development as a hobby for many years and I hope to explore the educational potential of game development tools in the future.
 I'm interested in all things data which is why I love web applications!